F.E.A.R. 2: Project Origin: Downloadable content

 In April 2009, Monolith released "Toy Soldiers", a free multiplayer three-map-pack.
 The main selling point of the map pack was that the characters are transformed into tiny toy soldiers who then battle in a normal-sized arena.
 The three maps were "Fulltilt!" (set inside a pinball machine), "Cockroach" (set in a hospital bathroom covered in blood), and "Recess" (set in a children's sandpit).

 A second multiplayer map pack was released in May, named "Armored Front".
 Containing two new maps ("Decoy" and "Conductor", both for Armored Front mode), the pack also included four new character heads for player customisation, and console-specific themes for the Xbox 360 and PlayStation 3.

 A third DLC pack was released in September featuring a four-mission single-player campaign; F.E.A.R.
 2: Reborn.
-Associate producer Lucas Myers explains that Monolith approached Reborn much like the did Project Origin - by looking at fans' criticisms; "we listened very closely to our fans' praises and frustrations from F.E.A.R.
+Associate producer Lucas Myers explains that Monolith approached Reborn much like they did Project Origin - by looking at fans' criticisms; "we listened very closely to our fans' praises and frustrations from F.E.A.R.
 2. We've varied our environments even more, opened them up and added vertical combat elements."

 In November 2021, the F.E.A.R. franchise, including F.E.A.R.
 2: Reborn, was added to Microsoft's backward compatibility program, making the games playable on the Xbox One and Xbox Series X/S.